satyaidk/Netflix-Clone-Project/README.md

 - CSS3 for styling and layout, including media queries for responsiveness.
 - JavaScript for navigating the pages from login page to home page.
 - GitHub for version control and collaboration & deploy using GitHub actions.

+# Usage

+1. Clone the repository to your local machine.
+2. Open the index.html file in your preferred web browser.